BCBA TEST PREP

 Many folks I talk with who are working toward their BCBA across grad programs share that online clinical courses in particular and/or their BCBA supervision can sometimes be difficult to follow and/or not offer the individualized supports they need.
 Folks also tell me that some of their courses, or Supervision, may lack the clinical depth they'd expected to include a focus on increasing the probability for success on the BCBA exam.

-I also provide online BCBA supervision and remote clinical support at both the Direct and Indirect levels.
-More on this will be on my Clinical/Telebehavior page
+I also provide online BCBA supervision, mentoring and remote Direct and Indirect clinical support.
+More on this can be found on my Clinical/Telebehavior page

 Since my first conversation via video or phone is without charge or obligation, there's no reason not to schedule a time to talk.
-Don't wait until a month or two before you're scheduled to sit for your BCBA exam.
 Start preparing now.